rsp_match_profile compares a supplied respeciate

 Numeric (default 5), the data scaling method to apply before

-: options 0 to 5 handled by
+comparing rsp and profiles in ref: options 0 to 5 handled by

-), the minimum number of paired species
+Numeric (or NULL), the minimum number of paired species

 measurements required for a match to be assessed.
-The larger min.n
+The larger min.n,

-the greater the required rsp
+the greater the required rsp and ref profile overlap, so the

 better the matching confidence for paired cases but also the more likely

-that a sparse but relevant ref
+that a sparse but relevant ref profile may be missing.
+The default

 if larger.